Honiara Entry Requirements

 4

-After clearing customs, exit to the public arrivals area where you can arrange transportation, exchange currency, or meet contacts.
+After clearing customs, you exit into the public arrivals area where you can find taxis, hotel transfers, and currency exchange.

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from Solomon Islands.
-Should have at least 2 blank pages for stamps.
+Must be valid for at least six months from the date of entry.
+Must have at least one blank visa page.

 Accommodation Details